MonashBioinformaticsPlatform/varistran/README.md

 ```

 ## Example usage

+I expect to keep adding features to Varistran.
+Therefore, I recommend using its functions via `varistran::` rather than attaching its namespace with `library(varistran)`.

 Say you have a count matrix `counts` and a design matrix `design`.
 To perform a variance stabilizing transformation: